 ChromaGen Lenses for Colour Deficiency

-In cases of colour deficiency, ChromaGen tinted lenses change the amount of each coloured light going into the non-dominant eye and, in some cases, both the dominant and non-dominant eye, enabling enhanced colour perception and colour discrimination between the two eyes.
+In cases of colour deficiency, ChromaGen tinted lenses are used to change the distribution of coloured light entering into the non-dominant eye.
+In some cases, different lenses are used on both the dominant and non-dominant eye, enabling enhanced colour perception and colour discrimination between the two eyes.

-In trials, most colour-blind people reported a significant enhancement to their colour vision with ChromaGen lenses.
+In trials, most colour-blind people reported a significant improvement to their colour vision with ChromaGen lenses.
 The lens tints enable people with mild levels of colour deficiency to pass extremely sensitive tests such as the Ishihara test and can help those, with more severe colour deficiency to pass occupational tests that they would otherwise fail.
-Improved colour vision may also lead to improved safety through earlier identification of hazards such as warning lights.
+Improvement in colour discrimination may also lead to improved safety through earlier identification of hazards such as warning lights.

-ChromaGen lens tints can help approximately one in three people with dyslexia and reading discomfort arising from perceptual distortion also known as visual stress.
-The most common symptoms of visual stress include words moving or sinking, shimmering, pattern glare, and patterns formed by the spaces between words and lines that interfere with reading.
+ChromaGen lens tints can help some people who suffer from reading discomfort arising from perceptual distortion also known as visual stress.
+The most common symptoms of visual stress include words moving or sinking, shimmering or forming patterns that interfere with reading.
+Some people with visual stress may also have learning difficulties such as dyslexia.

-An immediate improvement in symptoms may be experienced after selecting the appropriate ChromaGen lenses.
-Text typically becomes clearer and stays still on the page with an improvement in reading speed.
+When the optimal tint is selected, an immediate improvement in symptoms is experienced by responders who typically find the print becomes clearer and stays still on the page giving a marked improvement in reading speed.